nuxeo/rest-api-compatibility-tests/README.md

 This set of tests is executed in a [multibranch pipeline](https://jenkins.platform.dev.nuxeo.com/job/nuxeo/job/rest-api-compatibility-tests/) against a Nuxeo server configured as following:

-- Docker image: `nuxeo/nuxeo:11.x`
+- Docker image: `docker-private.packages.nuxeo.com/nuxeo/nuxeo:2021.x`
 - MongoDB
 - Elasticsearch

 The build fails if at least one test fails.

-This job is also triggered by the [nuxeo/nuxeo](https://jenkins.platform.dev.nuxeo.com/job/nuxeo/job/nuxeo/) multibranch pipeline:
+This job is also triggered by the [nuxeo/lts/nuxeo](https://jenkins.platform.dev.nuxeo.com/job/nuxeo/job/lts/job/nuxeo/) multibranch pipeline:

 - On pull requests, to run the REST API tests against the Nuxeo image freshly built from the related branch, and set a GitHub status check on the pull request.
-- On the `master` branch, to run the REST API tests against the `nuxeo/nuxeo:11.x` image freshly built from the `master` branch.
+- On the `2021` branch, to run the REST API tests against the `docker-private.packages.nuxeo.com/nuxeo/nuxeo:2021.x` image freshly built from the `2021` branch.

 This adds a quality gate for the continuous delivery of the Nuxeo server.